Wake Forest Master’s in Management Program

 Arts and entertainment is a global, multi-billion-dollar industry.
 At UNCSA, we encourage each student artist to be entrepreneurial and innovative in their thinking and approach, in order to meet the needs of this rapidly-changing industry.
 As “artpreneurs,” students today must be business savvy, as well as technologically adept and creatively inspired.

-This partnership will support opportunities for upcoming and recent UNCSA graduates (B.F.A. or B.M.), to pursue graduate studies in management at the Wake Forest University School of Business in its nationally-recognized Master of Science in Management program.
+This partnership supports opportunities for upcoming and recent UNCSA graduates (B.F.A. or B.M.), to pursue graduate studies in management at the Wake Forest University School of Business in its nationally-recognized Master of Science in Management program.
 Through this program, UNCSA students can earn a Master of Science in Management degree in just 10 months.

-This new collaboration offers UNCSA students special application status, including an accelerated application process, special scholarship awards for qualified students, along with other benefits.
+This collaboration offers UNCSA students special application status, including an accelerated application process, special scholarship awards for qualified students, along with other benefits.

 The 10-month Master of Science in Management (MSM) degree program is designed for undergraduate non-business majors who have little to no full-time work experience.
 It seeks to transform critical thinkers into business professionals who are ready to contribute to their organizations and communities immediately, upon their graduation.
 Coursework focuses on core business functions and skills through experiential learning that is practical and collaborative.